 But when we moved to Israel, everything changed.
 The sun remained in the sky throughout winter; though it drizzled and at times, even dipped below 15C, there were no precipitous weather drops, no mood swings.
 It was only then that my mother diagnosed herself with SAD, and vowed to never move to a cold country ever again.

 Fast forward 15 years later, and I followed the opposite trajectory by moving from the country of eternal sunshine to the cold vistas of Manitoba, Canada.
 And though winter never hit me quite as bad as it did my mother, I am now growing to realize what an effect it actually had on me – and still does.

 This winter was a particularly hard one.
-Living in a new place, separated from both our families, juggling work and other commitments, Greg and I found ourselves struggling to carry on, to do everything to the best of our abilities.
+Living in a new place, separated from both our families, juggling work and other commitments, G and I found ourselves struggling to carry on, to do everything to the best of our abilities.
 There were entire weekends when I could barely find the strength to get out of bed, let alone work on this space in the way that it deserved.
 Every weekend became the site of a personal battle, a Sisyphean struggle against my need for rest, my inability to cope.
 And with each week, I grew angrier with myself.

 From talking to others and from reading blogs, I know that I wasn’t the only one in this boat.
 How have you fared through this winter?
 Was it as hard on you as it seemed to have been for me?
 Let me know – I’d love to commiserate together!

 The good news is that in April, everything started changing.
 The Jewish Food Project instilled with my renewed confidence in myself and my abilities.
 It gave me a renewed passion for food, and for creating with it.
 Coming back to the blog reminded me of how much I love words, how desperately I need this venue of expression.